dialogoo/.github/profile/README.md

 - [data extractor](https://github.com/dialogoo/laiive/tree/main/services/pusher) text to sql extractor with human validation workflows.
 - [retriever](https://github.com/dialogoo/laiive) a RAG-chat with laiive knowledge database
 - [laiive UI](https://github.com/dialogoo/laiive/tree/main/services/frontend) "No clic" frontends for user and pro version.
-- [UDO Recocommendation System](https://github.com/dialogoo/UDO-Recomendation-System) UDO RS stands for user-onwnership data - Recomender System, this means that no black box will manipulate users, they know what they share, they can delete it, and change it at anytime.
+- [UDO Recocommendation System](https://github.com/dialogoo/UDO-Recomendation-System) UDO RS stands for user data ownership - Recomender System, this means that no black box will manipulate users, they know what they share, they can delete it, and change it at anytime.